dlawjddn803/dlawjddn803.github.io/index.md

 <br/>

 # Research Projects
+* **MIRI.DIH** (2024.02 ~ Current)
+  * Developing image retrieval services for the users
+  * Exploring the relative image components for the canvas

-* **Samsung Fire & Marine Insurance** (2023.07 ~ Current)
+* **Samsung Fire & Marine Insurance** (2023.07 ~ 2023.12)
-  * Exploring new services for enhancing digital competitiveness
+  * Explored new services for enhancing digital competitiveness
-  * Working with UX/UI designers and introducing new services with MVP model
+  * Worked with UX/UI designers and introducing new services with MVP model

 * **Naver Corporation** (2022.07 ~ 2023.03)
   * Built a very first Korean document-level relation extraction dataset from the Naver Corp's Encyclopedia documents.